Spectral properties of cographs and $P_5$-free graphs: Introduction

 \section{Introduction}

 A cograph is a simple graph which contains no path on four vertices as an induced subgraph.
-The family of cographs is the smallest class of graphs that includes the single-vertex graph and is closed under complementation and disjoint union.
-Cographs were initially defined under different names \cite{j,l,se,su} and since then have been intensively studied.
-It is well known that any cograph has a canonical tree representation, called the cotree.
+The family of cographs is the smallest class of graphs that includes the single-vertex graph and is closed under complementation and disjoint union. `Cograph' stands for `complement reducible graph,' a name which was coined in \cite{clb}.
+However, this family of graphs were initially defined under different names \cite{j,l,se,su} and since then have been intensively studied.
+It is well known that any cograph has a canonical tree representation, called a cotree.
 This tree decomposition scheme of cographs is a particular case of the modular decomposition \cite{g} that applies to arbitrary graphs.
-Partly because of this property, cographs are interesting from algorithmic point of view (see \cite{bls}).
-Cographs have numerous applications in areas like parallel computing \cite{noz} or even biology \cite{gkbc} as they can be used to model series-parallel decompositions.
+Partly because of this property, cographs are interesting from the algorithmic perspective (see \cite{bls}).
+As pointed out in \cite{sa}, cographs have numerous applications in areas like parallel computing \cite{noz} or even biology \cite{gkbc} as they can be used to model series-parallel decompositions.
 For an account on different characterization and properties of cographs see \cite{bls}.

-Cographs have been also studied from algebraic point of view.
-Based on a computer search, Sillke \cite{si} conjectured that the rank of the adjacency matrix of any cograph is equal to the number of distinct non-zero rows of that.
+Cographs have also been studied from an algebraic perspective.
+Based on a computer search, Sillke \cite{si} conjectured that the rank of the adjacency matrix of any cograph is equal to the number of distinct non-zero rows in this matrix.
 The conjecture was proved by Royle \cite{roy}.
-Since then alternative proofs and extensions of this result were appeared \cite{bss,chy,htw,sa}.
+Since then alternative proofs and extensions of this result have appeared \cite{bss,chy,htw,sa}.